abake48/moveit2_tutorials/doc/tutorials/pick_and_place_with_moveit_task_constructor/pick_and_place_with_moveit_task_constructor.rst

         task.add(std::move(place));
       }

-The final step is to return home: we use a ``MoveTo`` stage and pass it the goal pose of ``ready``, which is a pose defined in the Panda SRDF.
+The final step is to return home: we use a ``MoveTo`` stage and pass it the goal pose of ``ready``, which is a pose defined in the Kinova Gen3 SRDF.

 .. code-block:: c++